digitoimistodude/windows-lemp-setup/README.md

 For mysql, remember to run `mysql_secure_installation`.
 Your logs can be found at `/var/mysql/yourcomputername.err` (where yourcomputername is obviously your hostname).

 After that, get to know [dudestack](https://github.com/digitoimistodude/dudestack) to get everything up and running smoothly.
 Current version of dudestack supports Windows LEMP stack.

-You should remember to add vhosts to your /etc/hosts file, for example: `127.0.0.1 site.test`.